zcysxy/edav-garden/src/site/notes/Density Curve.md

 In [[Probability Theory\|Probability Theory]], a density curve is a function that describes how a random variable is distributed.
 It is a smooth curve that shows how often each value of the random variable occurs.

-In [[EDAV]], a density curve for some data is the density curve of any distribution that approximates the data empirical distribution.
+In [[EDAV\|EDAV]], a density curve for some data is the density curve of any distribution that approximates the data empirical distribution.
 A common technique is to give each point a [[Normal Distribution\|Normal Distribution]] with mean equal to its value.
 Then the density curve is the **composition** of multiple normal distributions.

 ![variance one](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/20221210194447.png)